Solar cell: Quantum dots

 Quantum dot solar cells (QDSCs) are based on the Gratzel cell, or dye-sensitized solar cell architecture, but employ low band gap semiconductor nanoparticles, fabricated with crystallite sizes small enough to form quantum dots (such as CdS, CdSe, Sb_{2}S_{3}, PbS, etc.), instead of organic or organometallic dyes as light absorbers.
-Due to the toxicity associated with Cd and Pb based compounds there are also a series of "green" QD sensitizing materials in development (such as CuInS_{2,} CuInSe_{2} and CuInSeS).
+Due to the toxicity associated with Cd and Pb based compounds there are also a series of "green" QD sensitizing materials in development (such as CuInS2, CuInSe2, and CuInSeS).
 QD's size quantization allows for the band gap to be tuned by simply changing particle size.
 They also have high extinction coefficients and have shown the possibility of multiple exciton generation.

 In a QDSC, a mesoporous layer of titanium dioxide nanoparticles forms the backbone of the cell, much like in a DSSC.
 This TiO_{2} layer can then be made photoactive by coating with semiconductor quantum dots using chemical bath deposition, electrophoretic deposition or successive ionic layer adsorption and reaction.
 The electrical circuit is then completed through the use of a liquid or solid redox couple.
 The efficiency of QDSCs has increased to over 5% shown for both liquid-junction and solid state cells, with a reported peak efficiency of 11.91%.
 In an effort to decrease production costs, the Prashant Kamat research group demonstrated a solar paint made with TiO_{2} and CdSe that can be applied using a one-step method to any conductive surface with efficiencies over 1%.
 However, the absorption of quantum dots (QDs) in QDSCs is weak at room temperature.
 The plasmonic nanoparticles can be utilized to address the weak absorption of QDs (e.g., nanostars).
 Adding an external infrared pumping source to excite intraband and interband transition of QDs is another solution.